 Hello!
 I am a Photographer and Creative Director based out of Denver, Colorado, but spend most of my time traveling internationally and working remotely.

-Beginning with a love of Photography and background in Marketing, I soon discovered a love of all creative pursuits.
-As a jack-of-all-creative-trades, my passions and work include Content Creation, Marketing, Social Media Management, Athlete and Influencer Management, Copywriting, Design, and Creative Direction for forward-thinking brands focused on sustainability.
+Beginning with an Engineering degree powered by love of the outdoors, I soon fell headfirst into passion for Photography while getting experience in Marketing.
+This opened up a world of curiosity and passion for all creative pursuits.
+As a jack-of-all-creative-trades, my passions and work include Content Creation, Marketing, Social Media Management, Athlete and Influencer Management, Copywriting, Design, Production, and Creative Direction for forward-thinking brands focused on sustainability.
 When I’m not busy traveling and collaborating with brands, I produce events in Denver, ranging from adventure film festivals, to entrepreneurial workshops.

 Photo by Cassandra Baca